-APG hosts photographic exhibitions throughout the year in its gallery space at the Tula Art Center in Atlanta, Georgia.
+APG hosts exhibitions throughout the year in its gallery space in Ansley Mall between CVS and LA Fitness.
 Most shows are juried by well-known photography curators, gallery owners and experts.
-APG is free and open to the public, Tuesday – Saturday, 12 – 4pm or by appointment.
+APG is free and open to the public, Tuesday – Saturday, 10 – 4pm or by appointment.

 APG hosts project reviews, discussions, meetings, and workshops every month at the gallery, providing members with opportunities to receive valuable feedback on their work, discuss photography with their peers, and increase their knowledge of the medium.

 Online Project Reviews: Project reviews with internationally recognized reviewers.
 Click here for more information and to view upcoming Project Reviews.

 Workshops: Ongoing courses designed to provide photographic artists with the essential knowledge and tools to succeed in their professional and creative practices.
 Click here for upcoming Workshops.